SeriousOldMan/Simulator-Controller/README.md

 IMPORTANT: Please read the [update notes for Release 2.7](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-27), BEFORE you use the new distribution, since there is a mandatory manual update task necessary this time.

 [2.8.0-release](https://www.dropbox.com/s/3ya3c30nqajsjig/Simulator%20Controller%202.8.0-release.zip?dl=1) (Second release candidate for Release 2.8.
-New features: New plugin "Race Engineer" for handling Jona for different simulations, Early integration of Jona for RaceRoom Racing Experience and rFactor 2, Jona now supports Practice and Qualification Sessions, Reimport of Race Engineer Settings during an active Session, Introduced tyre compound color coding (red, white, blue, black), Documentation for Configuration Tool plugin support, Integrated MSBuild into the build pipeline.s)
+New features: New plugin "Race Engineer" for handling Jona for different simulations, Early integration of Jona for RaceRoom Racing Experience and rFactor 2, Jona now supports Practice and Qualification Sessions, Reimport of Race Engineer Settings during an active Session, Introduced tyre compound color coding (red, white, blue, black), Documentation for Configuration Tool plugin support, Integrated MSBuild into the build pipeline.)

 As always, please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes#28-release-040921) and - more important - the [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-28) before installing and using this version.